ryanelian/mitsu/README.md

 4. Scale the Proxy: The proxy must handle at least 10,000 requests per day and should scale horizontally (multiple instances behind a load balancer) to support millions of requests per day while maintaining the 5-minute rate validity constraint.

+## Architecture and SWR Caching

+- Caching strategy (SWR):
+  - Fast path (stale data): if a requested `(period, hotel, room)` is cached, the API returns it immediately.
+  - Miss path: on cache miss, we acquire a short-lived distributed lock (per key), fetch from the upstream Rate API, store for 5 minutes (300s), and return the fresh value.
+This prevents cache stampedes and keeps requests fast.
+  - Revalidation: a background worker runs every 2 minutes to batch-refresh all previously requested keys.
+If there are no cached keys, the worker does nothing.

+- Data validity and refresh cadence:
+  - Cache TTL is 5 minutes.
+  - Worker refresh runs every 2 minutes, so stale values are refreshed well before expiry in normal operation.

+- Quota and batching:
+  - Upstream limit: 1000 calls/day.
+  - 1 day = 24 hours × 60 minutes = 1440 minutes; with a 2-minute interval there are 720 refresh cycles/day.
+  - The batch endpoint accepts an array of parameter sets.
+For this API the domain is bounded: 4 periods × 3 hotels × 3 rooms = 36 maximum combinations.
+  - Therefore, in a single day, the total number of API calls is bounded by 720 (worker) + 36 (first-time misses) = 756, well under the 1000 limit.

+- Behavior with no cached keys:
+  - The worker does nothing if no keys were requested yet.
+New keys are populated on-demand by request-path misses.

+## API Endpoint

+GET `/pricing?period=Summer&hotel=FloatingPointResort&room=SingletonRoom`

+- Allowed values:
+  - `period`: `Summer`, `Autumn`, `Winter`, `Spring`
+  - `hotel`: `FloatingPointResort`, `GitawayHotel`, `RecursionRetreat`
+  - `room`: `SingletonRoom`, `BooleanTwin`, `RestfulKing`

+Responses:
+- 200 `{ "rate": "<value>" }`
+- 400 Problem Details (invalid parameters)
+- 503 Problem Details (temporary unavailability)

 ## Development Environment Setup

 The project scaffold is a minimal Ruby on Rails application with a `/pricing` endpoint.
 This repository is pre-configured for a Docker-based workflow that supports live reloading for your convenience.